purpleteam-mike/insider-threat-simulation-and-proposal/README.md

 ## 🧭 How to Use This Repo

-1. Browse each day’s entry to follow the progression of the internal threat scenario.
+1. Browse each folder to find entries for that business
-2. Note how documentation evolves and connections between incidents are made.
-3. Observe the escalation in risk and the steps that could be taken to prevent further compromise.
-4. Use this repo as a template for conducting your own simulations or tabletop exercises.
+2. Everything inside the folder retains to the same location
+3. Every folder is another observational simulation conducted at a different business

 ---